 Each year the number of pilgrims who join the Guelph Walking Pilgrimage has continued to rise.
 In 2019, 120 walkers took part in either one day or the entire 8 day-pilgrimage.
 There have likely been over 500 individual pilgrims that have walked the “Camino” from Guelph.
 Many pilgrims return year after year.

-This year we are not able to walk the pilgrimage as it has been done for the last 18 years.
-The COVID-19 pandemic has led to a prohibition on large gatherings throughout the summer and the Martyrs’ Shrine in Midland remains closed until 2021.
+2021 as in 2020, we are not able to walk the pilgrimage as it has been done for the last 18 years.
+The COVID-19 pandemic has led to a prohibition on large gatherings throughout the summer and the Martyrs’ Shrine in Midland remains closed until 2022.
 We feel that the pilgrimage experience is too important to cancel completely.
 Our best option is to offer you a virtual pilgrimage.

 How Does a Virtual Pilgrimage Work?